-Serve as the director of the Lab Assistant and Phlebotomy training programs; maintain and develop curriculum and training in cooperation with the school director.
-Assist in the initial development of future laboratory training programs such as CLS or MLT.
+Serve as the director of the Laboratory training programs; maintain and develop curriculum and training in cooperation with the School Director.
+Develop and maintain training programs such as NAACLS approved CLS and MLT programs.

 If needed, professionally prepare course work, course outlines, handouts and teach assigned courses according to established CIMS approved curriculum.

 Monitor syllabi content and program cohesion for all CIMS courses.